smcgdub/MS4_In_Safe_Hands/README.md

 #### **8.3 - Paypal Payment Option** ####
 * The site currently has a checkout powered by Stripe.
 I would also like to incorporate a PayPal payment feature at a later date as this would provide a better user experience and also give users another payment option.

+#### **8.3 - Wishlist** ####
+* Another feature i will develop for the site is a wishlist.
+This feature would allow logged in users to be able to click on an icon and the product would then be added to the wishlist.
+The way this wishlist would work is:<br>
+1. Click on wishlist button
+2. Check if item already in wish list
+3. If yes: remove it from the wish list
+4. If no: add it to wishlist

+* Effectively we are just creating an IF statement.
+Clicking the button will change display depending on wishlist ("Add to wishlist" if not in the list, "remove from wishlist" if it is in the wishlist)

 </details>
 <hr>